Superlend/superkat/docs/whitepaper.md

 Harvesting strategies are required to count for accrued yield, and this can be executed in a permissionless way by any user.
 During harvesting, the aggregator vault goes through all the strategies to calculate the net yield amount, and that happens according to the order of the strategies in the withdrawal queue.
-In the case of positive net yield, a performance fee is accrued, if applicable.
-In the case of negative net yield, a loss deduction mechanism is applied.
+In case of positive net yield, a performance fee is accrued, if applicable.
+In case of negative net yield, a loss deduction mechanism is applied.

 ### Performance Fee